 A recently completed Police Security Clearance Form is required by the Calgary school boards for all adults working in schools.
 The form — which you must get from Calgary Police Services — must be presented to the Department of Education at Mount Royal University by August 1.

 The application for admission and all supporting documents (required for admission assessment) must be received by this date.

-Each year, seven percent of the seats in the Bachelor of Education — Elementary program will be reserved for Aboriginal applicants through an Aboriginal admission target.
-Please visit Aboriginal student admission for more information.
+Each year, seven percent of the seats in the Bachelor of Education — Elementary program will be reserved for Indigenous applicants through an Indigenous admission target.
+Please visit Indigenous student admission for more information.